orris27/computer_science_notes/english/readme.md

 84. coincide: coin + side(filp a coin and guess the result) => I flip a coin and everybody's coins are flipped as well at the same time

-85. ethnic: Portgas·D·Ace + c => When Ace arrived at the coast, he started to walk slowly on the ocean which heated the ocean.
+85. ethic: Portgas·D·Ace + c => When Ace arrived at the coast, he started to walk slowly on the ocean which heated the ocean.

+86. ethnic: Ace + Nick => Ace touched me and I become black.

 ### listening